jamessteeleii/self_talk_meta_analysis_update/README.md

 This project also uses a function based analysis pipeline using [`targets`](https://books.ropensci.org/targets/).
 Instead of script based pipelines the `targets` package makes use of functions applied to targets specified within the pipeline.
 The targets can be viewed in the `_targets.R` file, and any user defined functions are available in `R/functions.r`.

+You can view the existing targets pipeline by downloading the `targets_pipeline.html` file and opening it in your browser.

 Useful console functions: